GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - `GLTF Legacy` viewer is for v1.0 glTF files and is purely experimental and rather limited (see notes further below)

 - Special notes about `ASSIMP Viewer` which is using [ASSIMPJS](https://github.com/kovacsv/assimpjs) interface and [ASSIMP](https://github.com/assimp/assimp) library:
-  - This is a revamped version of my GLTF v2.0 Viewer and is a sort of ASSIMP(JS) / three.js hybrid
+  - This is a revamped version of my GLTF Viewer and is a sort of ASSIMP(JS) / three.js hybrid
   - It can be used instead of GLTF v2.0 and GLTF v1.0 Legacy viewers and also provides more export options
   - Might have bugs and interface / library related limitations and slow to load some models
   - It tries to take advantage of the `THREE.MeshPhysicalMaterial` to bring a GLTF alike functionality for OBJ + MTL models
   - Has multiple export options available, with special notes about JSON formats:
-    - Use [JSON Viewer](https://githubdragonfly.github.io/viewers/templates/JSON%20Viewer.html) to see all models exported as `JSON`
+    - Try using [JSON Viewer](https://githubdragonfly.github.io/viewers/templates/JSON%20Viewer.html) to see all models exported as `JSON`
-    - Use [JSON Legacy](https://githubdragonfly.github.io/viewers/templates/JSON%20Legacy.html) viewer to see all models exported as `ASSJSON`
+    - Try using [JSON Legacy](https://githubdragonfly.github.io/viewers/templates/JSON%20Legacy.html) viewer to see all models exported as `ASSJSON`
     - Both `JSON` and `ASSJSON` exported files use the same `.json` extension
   - GLTF / GLB v2.0 and DRC models will be handled by three.js, as originally intended
   - All other formats, including GLTF / GLB v1.0, will be initially handled by ASSIMP(JS), converted to `GLB2` and passed on to three.js `GLTF Loader` for displaying